ZhengqingUUU/ReLU_like_loss_landscape/README.md

 ## Loss Landscape of Shallow ReLU-like Neural Networks:  Stationary Points, Saddle Escaping, and Network Embedding

-This repository is for the paper [arXiv preprint arXiv:2402.05626]().

 To see the results, you can run the following code: